canjs/can-connect/can/map/map.md

 });
 ```

 Next, pass the Map and List constructor functions to `connect` as options.
-The following
+The following creates a connection that
-creates a connection that connects `Todo` and `TodoList` to a restful URL:
+connects `Todo` and `TodoList` to a RESTful data service:

 ```js
 var connect = require("can-connect");